 Can I Take Wood Pallets from Behind Stores for Free?

 Whenever you see pallets lying idle behind stores or business premises, your safe bet is to assume that they are not free and talk to the owner.
 While some businesses will let you take them for free, others sell their pallets or may have someone who gets rid of them on their behalf.

 But the fact is, most businesses want someone to remove their pallets.
 You can try negotiating a fair deal from pallet owners who dispose of them at a price if you schedule regular pickups.
 Negotiation is a terrific survival tip when trying to make money.

 Where Can I Sell My Wood Pallets Near me?

 Craigslist is one of the top places to resell recycled products.
 If you navigate to the Buy & Sell section, you will find ads from people willing to sell or buy pallets.
 If you can’t find a buyer right away, you can also place your own ad to find buyers for your recycled wood pallets.
 The good news is that it’s free to place an ad on Craigslist in most cities.
-It’s also a good place to buy cheap wood pallets potentially.
+It’s also a good place to buy cheap wood pallets potentially for resale.
 Don’t forget to read our article on the best other sites like Craigslist for free stuff.

 2. Local Manufacturers